jalombar/starsmasher/documentation/installation.md

 ```
 NVCCFLAGS := -arch=sm_61
 ```
 As written, this string is for an NVIDIA graphics card with compute capability (version) 6.1, such as an NVIDIA GTX 1070.
-You can look up the compute capabilities of NVIDIA cards here:
+Figure out what GPU you have (for example, by using ``nvidia-smi``) and then look up its compute capability here:

 https://en.wikipedia.org/wiki/CUDA